Lessons Learned

 School Culture: How to Create a Collaborative and Systematic Process for Curriculum Development & Review

 This is the second post about how to develop a curriculum review system in one’s school.
 It deals with answering questions about the culture of one’s school and how folks deal with change.
-Just as the first post on the big picture, these are questions for members of the community to work through before they begin designing their system.
+As the first post on the big picture, these are questions for community members to work through before designing their system.

 1) How does your school make decisions?